-- For the local node only, OUI automatically fills in public and VIP fields.
-If your system uses vendor clusterware, then OUI may fill additional fields. - Host names and virtual host names are not domain-qualified.
+- Host names and virtual host names are not domain-qualified.
 If you provide a domain in the address field during installation, then OUI removes the domain from the address. - Interfaces identified as private for private IP addresses should not be accessible as public interfaces.
 Using public interfaces for Cache Fusion can cause performance problems. - When you enter the public node name, use the primary host name of each node.
 In other words, use the name displayed by the /bin/hostname command. - a.
 Click Add to add another node to the cluster. - b.
 Enter the second node's public name (node2), and virtual IP name (node2-vip), then click OK.
+Provide the virtual IP (VIP) host name for all cluster nodes, or none.

 You are returned to the Cluster Node Information window.
 You should now see all nodes listed in the table of cluster nodes.
-Make sure the Role column is set to HUB for both nodes.
-To add Leaf Nodes, you must configure GNS.